TheGirlThatLived/NarrowOne_Customizations/listOfDemands.md

 - [ ] Create Squad: add list box for selecting map to play on (including map versions).
 - [ ] Create Squad: fix squad leader being able to select team affiliations (overrule matchmaking's auto-team balancing on match start?). (https://discord.com/channels/519477170964267008/1226181257013104670/1226181257013104670)
 - [ ] Squad: Transfer Leadership button (leaving match as leader without making the ongoing game stop) (https://discord.com/channels/519477170964267008/1246868840822997133/1246868840822997133)
+- [ ] "Squad" tag in scoreboard should also show for players that aren't in squad (so they know when something's off - why).
 #### In-game chat
   - [ ] Messages stored locally instead of disappearing after 4sec, ability to block users locally (blocked users stored in IndexedDB by their UserIDs (their unique public identifier derived from AccountID in a private-public key fashion and stored on server)).
   - [ ] Chat available in Squad menu (before map load)
 #### M8M6 Lobby fixes - being a special lobby it is, it should employ different ruleset
+- [ ] "Always Online Lobby" - This type of lobbies stop when all players leave, then starts by joining a random ongoing match when anyone tries to join this lobby (attempts to make its own match only after reaching specific player threshold):
   - [ ] **No** Squad Leader, lobbies start automatically and end when there are no players in the lobby.
 Player joining will trigger the game to start in a random ongoing lobby.
   - [ ] Maps aren't chosen randomly or by other players - they are picked sequentially by a playlist.
   - [ ] Players can switch teams (incl. becoming Spectator) by themselves at anytime and during ongoing match.
+  ^ Should all players in squad leave, map will be skipped
   - [ ] Players AFK for longer than 15sec get moved to Spectators team instead of being kicked off the lobby.

 ## Balance changes
 - [ ] Bow1 "Scout" weapon class should be either removed, remade into something new (to not waste skin purchases), or headshotting ability taken away from it for balance purposes.